 The Mongolian language, though often heavily debated, is believed to belong in the Altaic language family.
 Recent studies show that Mongolian is actually a separate language family called Mongolic, but there is no denying that it shares a lot of similarities with other Central Asian countries like Kazakhstan, East Turkestan, Kyrgyzstan, etc.

 To most Mongolian ears, Turkic and Central Asian languages sound vaguely similar, as if some of the sentences are making sense while at the same time not making any sense at all.

 Is Mongolian A Dying Language?

-While fewer and fewer Inner Mongolians learning Mongolian, the population of Mongolia itself is increasing day by day, modern-day Mongolians all have to learn Mongolian.
+While fewer and fewer Inner Mongolians learning Mongolian, the population of Mongolia itself is increasing day by day, and modern-day Mongolians all have to learn Mongolian.
 So it’s unlikely that the Mongolian language will die out in the future.

-Which is good news for people who have been wanting to study Mongolian!
+This is good news for people who have been wanting to study Mongolian!